rajanimesh64/WU_Assignment/README.md

 Assignment README
 Overview

 This repository contains the code for an assignment completed as part of [WU Assessment].
-The assignment involved [java+selenium+karate framework].
+The assignment involved java+selenium+karate framework.

 Project Structure

 The project structure is organized as follows: